post-self/motes-played.post-self.ink/content/_index.md

 >
 > She played with fire.
 >
-> Motes played, because how could she do otherwise?
+> Motes played, because how could she not?

 ***Coming soon!***